_

 • Restrictive Covenants: two employees left their brokerage to start a competitor in produce trucking logistics.
 Their company aggressively pursued them for violations of noncompete, nondisclosure, and nonsolicit covenants.
 After refuting the accusations of their having solicited former clients and the alleged damages sustained as a result, they gained an agreement to become free to operate immediately (despite a 2-year noncompete term), and remitted less than half the demanded settlement payment.

-• Property Dispute: in two similar cases, an ex-husband/ex-wife, and a father/son, got into litigation where a residential property had been purchased legally by one party, but the other party claimed to own half or all of the property for underlying factors which were denied by the defendant.
-CorePoint Law LLC represented the defendants in both cases, settling both in favor of the defendant retaining exclusive ownership over the properties themselves, while paying reasonable monetary settlements.
+• Property Dispute: in two very similar cases, an ex-husband/ex-wife, and a father/son, respectively, got into litigation where a residential property had been purchased legally by one party, but the other claimed to own half or all of it for underlying factors denied by the defendant(s).
+CorePoint Law represented the defendants in both cases, settling both in favor of the defendant(s) retaining exclusive ownership over the properties themselves, while paying reasonable monetary settlements.

 FAQ

 • LLC v.
 LLP v.
 Corp.: An individual, group, or pair may "incorporate" as any number of available legal structures.
 Major examples include PC (Professional Corporation), LLC (Limited Liability Company), S-Corp (S-Chapter Corporation), as well as LLP (Limited Liability Partnership).
 The difference in what kind of structure you are - or intend to be - has different implications, the usual important ones being: taxation, liability, and organization.
 CorePoint does not handle tax, nor bankruptcy, issues of law.
 But the processes for incorporation, operating and shareholder agreements, and personal liability to individual members or partners are some of the most frequent issues that arise in business litigation.
-Whether you are starting a new company or already have an existing one, CorePoint can help you understand the legal implications of your entity type, to be fully successful.
+Whether you are starting a new company or already have an existing one, CorePoint can help you understand the legal implications of your entity type.

-LAWSUIT PROCESS
+PROCESS

 5. Trial - the evidence collected in discovery is presented to a jury or judge to decide.